Orange-wjc/IR2-Multi-Robot-RL-Exploration/README.md

 We present IR2, a deep reinforcement learning approach to information sharing for multi-robot exporation under communication constraints.
 Leveraging attention-based neural networks and hierarchical graph formulation, robots can effectively balance the longer-term trade-offs between disconnecting for solo exploration and reconnecting for information sharing.

-We show that our model trained in this python simulation can generalize well to complex large-scale environments, such as Gazebo simulation and real world experiments.
+We show that our model trained in this python simulation can generalize well to complex large-scale environments, such as those in Gazebo simulation and real world experiments.
 We hope that our work will be a useful learning-based benchmark for future research.

 ## GIF Demo